Skip to content

 Motivation

-When providing an GUI application one needs to select GUI backend.
-If application is Python and needs to work on all popular OSes1 the good choice is to use Qt.
+When providing a GUI application one needs to select a GUI backend.
+If it is a Python application that needs to work on all popular OSes1, Qt is a good choice.
 It is a cross-platform GUI toolkit that has good python bindings2.

-However, the Qt objects require special care during testing.
-It this post I will describe my experience of writing such tests based on my work on PartSeg and napari.
+However, Qt objects require special care during testing.
+In this post I will describe my experience of writing such tests based on my work on PartSeg and napari.

 The problem

-As the Qt is C++ library it does not know about python memory management.
-This mean that if Qt keep reference to some widget it does not increase reference count of python object.
-This can lead to situation when python object is deleted, but there is still event pending in Qt event loop that reference this object.
+As Qt is a C++ library it does not know about Python memory management.
+This means that if Qt keeps a reference to some widget it does not increase the reference count of python objects.
+This can lead to situations when the Python object is deleted, but there are still events pending in the Qt event loop that reference the object.

-When this happens Qt will try to access deleted object, leading to access to unallocated memory (segfault).
+When this happens Qt will try to access the deleted object, leading to access of unallocated memory (segfault).
 This is very hard to debug because segfault can occur in any subsequent test, making it unclear what the cause is.

 The error messages vary across different operating systems: